-- (a) consists of the words "not for hire"; and - (b) is capable of being displayed in accordance with these regulations; - operate a taxi means to drive a taxi for the purpose of providing a taxi service; - relevant fares, in relation to a taxi, means the fares applicable in the taxi area within which, to which and from which the taxi may be operated as a taxi service; - responsible person, in respect of a vehicle, means - (a) if the vehicle is being operated as a taxi under the authority of a taxi licence that can be identified, the responsible operator of the taxi licence; or
+- (a) consists of the words "not for hire"; and - (b) is capable of being displayed in accordance with these regulations; - operate a taxi means to drive a taxi for the purpose of providing a taxi service; - relevant fares, in relation to a taxi, means the fares applicable in the taxi area within which, to which and from which the taxi may be operated as a taxi service; - responsible person, in respect of a vehicle, means - (a) if the vehicle is being operated as a taxi under the authority of a taxi licence that can be identified, the

-- (b) if the vehicle is being operated as a taxi under the authority of a taxi licence that cannot be identified, the registered operator of the vehicle; or - (c) if the vehicle is not being operated as a taxi, the registered operator of the vehicle; - security camera system means a security camera and its components approved by the Commission under section 94 of the Act for use in taxis: - specified fee means a fee specified in Schedule 5: - tariff indicator light means a light, affixed to the roof of a vehicle or to a taxi roof sign, that, when the vehicle is being operated as a taxi, indicates the tariff, if any, under which the vehicle is operating; - taxi roof sign means a sign, affixed to the roof of a vehicle, that indicates that the vehicle is used, or intended to be used, as a taxi; - taximeter means an electronic instrument installed in a taxi that - (a) calculates the charge for hiring the taxi; and - (b) indicates that charge in figures;
+- responsible operator of the taxi licence; or - (b) if the vehicle is being operated as a taxi under the authority of a taxi licence that cannot be identified, the registered operator of the vehicle; or - (c) if the vehicle is not being operated as a taxi, the registered operator of the vehicle; - sealing certificate, in relation to the sealing of a taximeter, means a certificate in a form determined by the Commission; - security camera system means a security camera and its components approved by the Commission under section 94 of the Act for use in taxis; - specified fee means a fee specified in Schedule 5; - tariff indicator light means a light, affixed to the roof of a vehicle or to a taxi roof sign, that, when the vehicle is being operated as a taxi, indicates the tariff, if any, under which the vehicle is operating; - taxi roof sign means a sign, affixed to the roof of a vehicle, that indicates that the vehicle is used, or intended to be used, as a taxi;

-- third tariff means the tariff, called the third tariff, referred to in clause 5(2) of Schedule 3: - wheelchair passenger means a person in a wheelchair who travels in a taxi and who - (a) satisfies the driver at the completion of the journey that he or she is a member of a transport concession scheme administered by the Department; or - (b) presents to the taxi driver a taxi travel voucher issued under an equivalent travel concession scheme of another State or a Territory. - (2) In these regulations, a reference to a taxi area by name is a reference to the taxi area of that name as specified in Schedule 4 to the Act.
+- taximeter means an electronic instrument installed in a taxi that - (a) calculates the charge for hiring the taxi; and - (b) indicates that charge in figures; - test certificate, in relation to the testing of a taximeter, means a certificate in a form determined by the Commission; - third tariff means the tariff, called the third tariff, referred to in clause 5(2) of Schedule 3; - wheelchair passenger means a person in a wheelchair who travels in a taxi and who - (a) satisfies the driver at the completion of the journey that he or she is a member of a transport concession scheme administered by the Department; or - (b) presents to the taxi driver a taxi travel voucher issued under an equivalent travel concession scheme of another State or a Territory. - (2) In these regulations, a reference to a taxi area by name is a reference to the taxi area of that name as specified in Schedule 4 to the Act.